lee-janice/-lee-janice.github.io-/content/posts/notes/misc/koans.md

 ### Kōan
 Shuzan held out his short staff and said: "If you call this a short staff, you oppose its reality.
 If you do not call it a short staff, you ignore the fact.
-Now what do you wish to call this?
+Now what do you wish to call this?"

 ### Mumon's Commentary
 If you call this a short staff, you oppose its reality.